-I write YA and graphic novels about wildfire girls, Filipino legends, family curses and graffiti magic.
-I’m a sucker for street art and hiking mountain tops.
-I’ve traveled to over 30 countries to learn more about people and places and all the things.
+I write YA novels about wildfire girls, Filipino legends, and family curses.
+My travels have taken me to over 30 countries, and I love soaking in new stories and wild spaces.
 Let me tell you a secret: I wanted to grow up to be Indiana Jones, but now I want to write my own version.

 Coming from a mixed Filipino-American family, I’m determined to bring more diverse voices into mainstream fiction.
 I’ve interned at NaNoWriMo where I wrote inspirational blog posts broadcasted to 300,000 aspiring writers around the world.
 One of my manuscripts won for best YA manuscript at SCBWI’s LA Writer’s Day 2016 for my work-in-progress titled Blanca and the Ruins.
 In my professional life, I work with college kids every day, and they never let me forget the YA perspective.

 If you’re a fellow writer, feel free to reach out!
 I enjoy meeting book-lovers and honing my craft at writing retreats.
 Over the past few years, I’ve been accepted into the 2021 Tin House YA Fiction Workshop, the 2013 A Room of Her Own Writing Retreat at Ghost Ranch, the 2018 Madcap Writing Cross-Culturally Workshop in Nashville, among others.
 I actively attend conferences hosted by YALLWEST and SCBWI, and I’ve been a mentor for Author Mentor Match (an awesome program if you’re looking for a middle grade or YA mentor).
 Amidst my travels, I’ve also taught English to eager students in a village in Thailand and in the breathtaking city of Prague.
 Read more about my writing and travel adventures!
 When I’m not adventuring in real life, you’ll find me diving into a good story: